maiahalle/DS105_Group_Final_Project/README.md

 Our project has a few limitations and faced some technical challenges.

-Firstly, in order to be replicable, data scientists would need elevated access to Twitter API, which they may not always have.
-We used elevated access to ensure we were able to access a statistically significant and meaningful sample of tweets.
+Firstly, to repilicate this code (specifically extract_tweets.py), data scientists would need elevated access to Twitter API, which they may not always have.
+We used elevated access to ensure we were able to access a statistically significant sample of tweets.
 To mitigate this to some degree, we ensured that our source code is fully available on our repository.

 Secondly, we ran into a few technical pre-processing errors involving the number of times tweets were retweeted or liked.
-We found that the number of likes and replies were identical, suggesting that one of them was incorrect.
+We found that the number of likes and replies was identical, suggesting that one of them was incorrect.
 To verify this, we cross-referenced with actual tweets on Twitter (keeping in mind that the values will have likely changed since our data collection) and found that the figures for replies and retweets were accurate but figures for likes were inaccurate.
 We were unable to diagnose a solution in time for this project, and therefore excluded likes from our analysis.
 However, this did not prevent us from gaining various useful insights regarding user engagement that we highlighted above.

 ## Conclusion

 Overall, we saw considerable disparities between the language used by the Democrats as opposed to the language used by the Republicans.
-Many of our observations aligned with our initial hypotheses concerning the ideologies that each party would be expressing through their language and we also gained insight into the strategic side of politicians' tweets.
-Politicians seem to adopt the method of attacking the opposition on Twitter in order to increase engagement, such as retweets, and reach more users to spread their ideas and gain support.
-If we were to continue our investigation, we would be interested to investigate the relationship between the nature of Twitter and the nature of its users (e.g. US politicians, as in this case), in terms of which influences the other more stongly (like the chicken or the egg question) or whether it is a mutual influence.
+Many of our observations aligned with our initial hypotheses concerning the ideologies that each party would be expressed through their language and we also gained insight into the strategic side of politicians' tweets.
+Politicians seem to adopt the method of attacking the opposition on Twitter to increase engagement, such as retweets, and reach more users to spread their ideas and gain support.
+If we were to continue our investigation, we would be interested to investigate the relationship between the nature of Twitter and the nature of its users (e.g. US politicians, as in this case), in terms of which influences the other more strongly (like the chicken or the egg question) or whether it is a mutual influence.
 Additionally, we would also examine the distinctions, if any, between what politicians tweet out versus what they say in Congress itself.

 ## Contributions

 **Maia:**
-Maia created the code to collect the Twitter dataset showing the 50 most common used words per Twitter handles and the code to create the dataframes for the Republican and Democratic Party.
+Maia created the code to collect the Twitter dataset showing the 50 most commonly used words per Twitter handles and the code to create the data frames for the Republican and Democratic parties.
 She also wrote the Index, Abstract, Motivations, Aims, and Data Collection sections of the README.md, and did final edits and grammar checks.
-Lastly, she created the repository, webpage, and added a theme.
+Lastly, she created the repository and webpage and added a theme.

 **Amara:**
-Amara analysed the data, transforming it into multiple more easily useable dataframes.
-She then created some more easily interpretable bar graphs, time series graphs and wordclouds.
+Amara analysed the data, transforming it into multiple more easily useable data frames.
+She then created some more easily interpretable bar graphs, time series graphs and word clouds.
 She interpreted the data and drew conclusions based on our observations.
 She wrote the Motivations, Findings and Conclusion sections of the README.md.

 **Sarmad:**
 Sarmad wrote the Motivations, Limitations and Bibliography sections of the README.md, while also copy-editing the rest of it to ensure cohesiveness and consistency.
 He also did empirical research for all the substantive claims made about the Democrats and Republicans throughout the README.md.
 Lastly, he converted the README.md to an Index file for webpage creation.